-Catastrophic Events, Natural Disasters, Severe Weather and Disease pandemics, outbreaks of infectious disease, such as the COVID 19 pandemic, other public health crises affecting the markets where the REIT operates, terrorist attacks, acts of war, or other natural or manmade catastrophes.
+Catastrophic Events, Natural Disasters, Severe Weather and Disease

+The REIT's business may be negatively impacted to varying degrees by a number of events which are beyond its control, including tornadoes, floods, ice storms, cyber attacks, unauthorized access, energy blackouts, pandemics, outbreaks of infectious disease, such as the COVID 19 pandemic, other public health crises affecting the markets where the REIT operates, terrorist attacks, acts of war, or other natural or manmade catastrophes.
 Certain of the REIT's MHCs are located in areas that may be especially at risk of certain natural disasters, including the MHCs in areas that may be adversely affected by tornadoes or flooding.
 While the REIT engages in emergency preparedness, including business continuity planning, to mitigate risks, such events can evolve very rapidly and their impacts can be difficult to predict.
 As such, there can be no assurance that in the event of such a catastrophe that the REIT's operations and ability to carry on business will not be disrupted.
 The occurrence of such events may not release the REIT from performing its obligations to third parties.
 A catastrophic event, or fear associated therewith, could increase investment costs to repair or replace damaged properties, increase future property insurance costs and negatively impact tenant demand for lots, which could have a negative impact on the REIT's ability to conduct its business and increase its costs.
 In addition, liquidity and volatility, credit and insurance availability and market and financial conditions generally could change at any time as a result.
 While the REIT will seek to maintain insurance for loss of revenue resulting from the occurrence of certain natural disasters, insurance for certain natural disasters may not be available, and any of these events in isolation or in combination, could have a material negative impact on the REIT's financial condition and results of operations, decrease the amount of cash available for distribution to Unitholders.